AI Layoffs 2025 Hit 50,000 Jobs: What the Numbers Mean for Your Career in 2026

 AI layoffs in 2025 have officially crossed 50,000 jobs.
 Amazon cut 14,000 roles.
 Microsoft eliminated 15,000.
 Intel slashed 25,000.
 And nearly every company cited AI as the reason.

-But here’s what the headlines aren’t telling you: according to Forrester Research, half of those workers will be quietly rehired.
+But what the headlines aren’t telling you is this.
+According to Forrester Research, half of those workers will be quietly rehired.
 Just offshore.
 At lower salaries.

 Office workers at computers representing AI layoffs 2025 and job cuts